Personal profile

 - Valuing ecosystems for their services (Ecosystem Services) to inform policy decision making;

-- Developing Payments for Ecosystem Services (PES) mechanisms for local and Indigenous communities;
+- Developing Nature-based solutions (NbS) and Payments for Ecosystem Services (PES) mechanisms for local and Indigenous communities;

 - Sustainable natural resource management by integrating socio-economic and ecological perspectives;

-- Understanding the role of 'country' for the wellbeing of Indigenous peoples through evaluating marketable (tangible) and non-marketable (intangible) benefits, and mainstreaming those links for policy development;
+- Understanding the role of 'Country' towards the wellbeing of Indigenous peoples through evaluating marketable (tangible) and non-marketable (intangible) benefits, and mainstreaming those links for policy development;

 - Assessing the 'true value' of the small-scale agricultural systems to promote and support sustainable, local economies;

-- Informing and advocating for a transition towards developing local, sustainable economies.
+- Informing and advocating for 'Transition' towards local, sustainable economies.

-Dr Sangha has been working closely with Indigenous communities in northern Australia.
-She has developed an Indigenous ecosystem services specific framework, applying the capability approach and suggesting two-way relationships between land and people.
+Dr Sangha has been working closely with Indigenous communities in northern Australia, and across the Asia-Pacific.
+She has developed an Indigenous ecosystem services-specific framework, applying the capability approach and suggesting two-way relationships between land and people.
 She has developed innovative methods to evaluate ecosystem services from Indigenous Peoples and Local Communities (IPLCs) perspectives.

-Dr Sangha has published >100 articles in various national and international journals and conference proceedings.
-She is currently the lead author for the upcoming IPBES Nexus Assessment (chapter 6), an Executive Committee member of ESP International, and Co-Chair of IUCN - CEESP led Local Economies, Communities and Nature Specialist Group.
+Dr Sangha has published >140 articles in various national and international journals and conference proceedings.
+She has been the lead author of the IPBES Nexus Assessment (Chapters 6 and 7), GEO-7 (Chapters 7 and 14), Executive Committee member of ESP International, and Co-Chair of the IUCN-CEESP-led Local Economies, Communities and Nature Specialist Group.

 ResearchGate: https://www.researchgate.net/profile/Kamaljit-Sangha-2/research